nazarovqurbonali/OASIS/NextGenSoftware.OASIS.API.ONODE.WebAPI/OASIS API RELEASE HISTORY.md

 - Renamed PurchaseOland to PurchaseOlandAsync on OLandManager in OASIS.API.ONODE.Core.
 - Updated and fixed bugs in PurchaseOlandAsync function in OLandManager in OASIS.API.ONODE.Core.
 - Updated PurchaseOlandAsync function in OLandManager in OASIS.API.ONODE.Core making more generic and fixed bugs.
-- Changed Guid OlandId property to List<Guid> OlandIds on PurchaseOlandRequest in OASIS.API.ONode.
+- Changed Guid OlandId property to List<Guid> OlandIds on PurchaseOlandRequest in OASIS.API.ONODE.
-- Rewrote PurchaseOlandResponse on OASIS.API.ONode so it now contains TransactionHash,  OlandIds and OLandPurchaseId.
+- Rewrote PurchaseOlandResponse on OASIS.API.ONODE so it now contains TransactionHash,  OlandIds and OLandPurchaseId.
-- Updating NftController in OASIS.API.ONode.WebAPI which included removing INftService because services should not be used in WebAPI, all logic needs to go into the managers so it can be re-used in other ONODE types such as gRPC, GraphQL, Native Integrated, etc. as well as in STAR ODK etc. All logic has now been moved to NftManger in OASIS.API.ONode.Core.
+- Updating NftController in OASIS.API.ONODE.WebAPI which included removing INftService because services should not be used in WebAPI, all logic needs to go into the managers so it can be re-used in other ONODE types such as gRPC, GraphQL, Native Integrated, etc. as well as in STAR ODK etc. All logic has now been moved to NftManger in OASIS.API.ONODE.Core.
-- Removed OLandService for same reasons as above All logic has now been moved to OLandManger in OASIS.API.ONode.Core.
+- Removed OLandService for same reasons as above All logic has now been moved to OLandManger in OASIS.API.ONODE.Core.

 https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/commit/a22e37d641c19c8d5314c602fd7c1ce662eb0bab
 - Continued work on upgrading the OASIS API NFT API.